 The earliest historical mention of what later came to be known as the Yala National Park was as far back as 1560 when Spanish cartographer Cipriano Sanchez referred to the area as being “abandoned for 300 years due to insalubrious conditions”.
 The Park achieved reserve status in 1900 and its first Warden was Henry Engelbrecht.
 It has continued its conservation efforts and continues to attract a large number of tourists to date.

 Climate at the Yala National Park Sri Lanka

 The Yala National Park is situated in the lowest peneplain of Sri Lanka, which extends from Trincomalee to Hambantota.
-The elevation is 30 metres close to the coast and rises in the interior to about 100 to 125 metres.
+The elevation is 30 meters close to the coast and rises in the interior to about 100 to 125 meters.
 It is situated in the dry semi-arid climatic region and rainfall is mainly during the northeast monsoon.
-The mean annual rainfall ranges between 500–775 millimetres while the mean temperature ranges between 26.4 °C in January to 30 °C in April.
+The mean annual rainfall ranges between 500–775 millimeters while the mean temperature ranges between 26.4 °C in January to 30 °C in April.

 Best times to visit the Yala National Park Sri Lanka

 Sri Lankan leopards and elephants can be seen in Yala all year round.
 However the Park may be closed for a brief period from September to October.
 It is best to visit during the dry season which is from May to August.

 How to get to the Yala National Park